PublicAutopsy/Back-Talk-GS/readme.txt

-TalkBack Grid is a SASS based grid system that enables you to change the amount of columns and the width of the entire working space with simple value changes.
+Back Talk GS is a SASS based grid system that enables you to change the amount of columns and the width of the entire working space with simple value changes.